top of page

 WHAT TO EXPECT:

-Our Sunday services (8:00 am on the 1st and 3rd Sundays of the month, and 10:00 am every Sunday) center around Holy Communion (also known as the Eucharist).
+Our Sunday services center around Holy Communion (also known as the Eucharist).
 Services begin by being reminded of our place in God’s story as the scriptures (bible stories) are read, a homily is preached, prayers are said together, and we celebrate God’s love and forgiveness.
 Then we bless bread and wine in the name of Christ and share them as a sign of unity and source of strength.
 Finally, we are sent out into the world bearing the gifts of strength and hope.

 Our 8:00 am service is a quiet, contemplative Eucharist (Rite II) without music.